Assess with agent-based policies

 Policy report data

-The policy reports currently available on the console do not contain agent-based policy data because reporting for scan engine and agent-based policies are separate features.
+The policy reports currently available on the console do not contain agent-based assessment data because reporting for engine-based policies and agent-based policies are separate features.

 How updates affect agent-based policies